 - A quick example of the retail accounting method

-- The pros and cons of the retail accounting method
+- The advantages of the retail accounting method

 What is retail accounting?